ajosedev/knowledge/notes/20210426161315-latest-ref-pattern.md

 This pattern allows you to keep a value constantly up to date, without triggering re-renders.
 Rather than just using the value directly, placing it inside of a `useRef` means that the ref won't trigger the dependency array of a `useEffect`.

 TODO - I think this is the wrong takeaway.

+---

 Update:
 `callbackRef` exists outside of the closure.
 Which means when this component re-renders, any existing functions will be referencing the correct props (at the time), where as this latest ref will be current.
-Meaning an async function that references `callback` asyncronously will receive the one at time of call, anything that references `callbackRef` will get whatever it's updated to right now.
+Meaning an async function that references `callback` asynchronously will receive the one at time of call, anything that references `callbackRef` will get whatever it's updated to right now.

 ```js
 const callbackRef = React.useRef(callback)